Terms of Service

 4. How long does the Agreement last?

 The “Term” of your Agreement with Storm begins when you accept the Agreement and will continue until the Agreement is terminated.
 Storm provides Services to you on an ongoing month-to-month basis unless a Fixed Term is set by a Service Agreement.
-If a Fixed Term expires, Services will continue to be provided to you on a month-to-month basis, unless otherwise stated in a Service Agreement or you cancel the applicable Service in accordance with Section 33.
+If a Fixed Term expires, Services will continue to be provided to you on a month-to-month basis, unless you cancel the applicable Service in accordance with Section 34.

 5. Can Storm change the Agreement?

-Not applicable to Residents of Québec: Unless otherwise specified in the Agreement, Storm can change the Agreement and any aspect of the Services.
-Before we make any changes to the Agreement, we will give you at least thirty (30) days written notice by email, letter, bill insert or by posting the notice on our website, www.storm.ca/.
+Unless otherwise specified in the Agreement, Storm can change the Agreement and any aspect of the Services, including Services that are subject to a Fixed Term.
+Before we make any changes to the Agreement, we will give you at least thirty (30) days’ written notice by email, letter, bill insert or by posting the notice on our Website.

 If you continue to use the Service after thirty (30) days from the effective date indicated in the notice, the new service term will become effective.